-The analyst will have a maximum of 10 minutes to make the pitch followed by a maximum of 15 minutes of questions from the class.
+The analyst will have a maximum of 5 minutes to make the pitch followed by a maximum of 15 minutes of questions from the class.
+Note this time limit.
+Your presentation should be no more than 3-4 slides.
+You may have additional slides in the deck in anticipation of questions but not as part of the main presentation.

 The point of view in asking questions should be that of an investment committee analyzing the potential investment.

 All students and the instructor will provide a written evaluation (electronically on a form provided - see Attachment III) of the stock pitch, assessing the quality of the written report and of the oral presentation.
-The key considerations are the quality and effectiveness of the stock pitch and whether the evaluator would support the recommendation made in the stock pitch for the AMP funds.
+A key question is the effectiveness of the stock pitch and whether the evaluator would support the recommendation for the AMP funds.
 The written evaluations consist of numerical scores for several portions of the evaluation and written comments to support those scores.